 Guilt often comes into play.

-Whether this guilt has its foundation in religion, a proper upbringing, or a worldview that simply says “it’s not nice to say no”, we often recognize it and make decisions we’d rather not be making, based upon it.
+Whether this guilt has its foundation in religion, a proper upbringing, or a worldview that says “it’s not nice to say no,” we often recognize it and make decisions we’d instead not be making based upon it.

 Well, go ahead and say it clearly, and self-assuredly…in the mirror.